aeon0/bp_pytorch/README.md

 ```
 Error response from daemon: Conflict.
 The container name "/bp-pytorch-dev" is already in use by container "fbb94ded6b754f6629d3fb197e05f32d9cafd73f97ade0032e2edaa440da25db".
 You have to remove (or rename) that container to be able to reuse that name.
 ```
 In case something crashed it can happen that the dev container has not shut down.
-In this case you have to manually stop it: `docker stop bp-pytorch-dev`
+In this case you have to manually stop it: `docker stop bp-pytorch-dev && docker rm bp-pytorch-dev`